 - Is a center of entrepreneurship for climate change solutions

-City staff and CPAC are developing objectives and actions that focus on a near-term target year of 2020 and move the city toward these long-tem goals.
-The 2020 target year is consistent with the Commonwealth’s near-term goal and is not so far off as to be made obsolete by technological and social changes.
+City staff and CCC are developing objectives and actions that focus on a near-term targets and move the city toward achieving long-term goals.
+The year 2020 was selected as a target year which is consistent with the Commonwealth’s near-term goal and is not so far off as to be made obsolete by technological and social changes.
 As circumstances develop, the goals and actions will evolve as well.